metacpan/metacpan-cpan-extracted/distros/P/Power-Outlet/README.md

 ## DESCRIPTION

 Power::Outlet::SonoffDiy is a package for controlling and querying Sonoff ESP8266 hardware running Sonoff firmware in DIY mode.
-This package supports and has been tested on both the version 1.4 (firmware 3.3.0) and version 2.0 (firmare 3.6.0) of the API.
+This package supports and has been tested on both the version 1.4 (firmware 3.3.0) and version 2.0 (firmware 3.6.0) of the API.

 From: [https://github.com/itead/Sonoff\_Devices\_DIY\_Tools](https://github.com/itead/Sonoff_Devices_DIY_Tools)